 Aadhaar eSign is a method to issue digital signatures.
 Aadhaar authentication is just used for eKYC purposes, based on which a digital signatures certificate is issued in the name of the respective Aadhaar holder.
 To simplify further, Aadhaar authentication and eKYC is handled by UIDAI independently.
 UIDAI issues the eKYC data to the Certifying Authority, which then uses that eKYC data to fill up a special digital signature form created for this purpose and issues a digital signature certificate for every request.
 The digital signatures issued are done under the root certificate of the Root Certificate Authority of India.
 To know further check out, http://cca.gov.in/cca/?q=eSign.html8.
 How does Leegality provide Aadhar eSign?

-Leegality’s parent company- “Grey Swift Private Limited’ is a registered Application Service Provider and a Sub-KUA with (n)Code Solutions, which is a registered Certifying Authority and one of the 4 licensed eSign Service Providers in India.
+Leegality’s parent company- “Grey Swift Private Limited’ is a registered Application Service Provider, which is a registered Certifying Authority and one of the 4 licensed eSign Service Providers in India.
 All our Aadhaar eKYC requests and digital signing related requests are routed through them.
 As per the on-boarding and authentication guidelines issued by the Controller of Certifying Authorities, Ministry of Electronics and Information Technology, Govt. of India, Application Service Providers such as us can legally provide the Aadhaar eSign services to the market.9.
 Are Aadhar eSigns admissible in court?

 Yes, Aadhaar eSign based digital signatures are fully admissible in court.